1-18 Basic concepts

-The image is of a section of the cerebellum, an organ belonging to the central nervous system, located within the skull under the brain.
+The image is of a section of the cerebellum, an organ that belongs to the central nervous system, located inside the skull under the brain.

 In addition to several smaller neurons, observe three large neurons of a type called Purkinje cells.